hplawski/hplawski/README.md

     <li><strong>Industrial Engineering (Bachelor’s Degree)</strong>: 5-year program, recognized by the Malta Qualifications Framework as Level 6.</li>
     <li><strong>Experienced IT and Business Management Specialist with over eight (8) years in IT support & customer service, systems analysis, and quality management. </strong> (SaaS and AML sectors, supporting the US, EMEA, and APAC markets)</li>
     <li><strong>ISO 9001 Experience</strong>: Conducted internal audits, participated in client audits, and managed vendor relationships, CAPA, and supplier qualification.</li>
-    <li><strong>Business Analysis in Financial Cybersecurity</strong>: Worked on gap analyses of EU and Malta laws, with a focus on DORA Cybersecurity Requirements in financial services.</li>
+    <li><strong>Business Analysis in Financial Cybersecurity</strong>: Worked on gap analyses of EU, EEA and Malta laws, with a focus on DORA Cybersecurity Requirements in financial services.</li>
 </ul>

 <p>Since December 2023, I’ve been <strong>actively transitioning to cybersecurity</strong>, gaining hands-on experience and certifications to make a meaningful impact in the field.</p>